two sugar bugs

 • Line a 9x9 baking pan with parchment paper.
 Butter the parchment paper and set aside.
 Alternatively, you can butter and flour your 9x9 pan, but parchment paper is my preferred method.

-• In a small bowl, toss 6 ounces of semi-sweet chocolate chips with 2 tablespoons of the flour.
+• In a small bowl, toss 6 ounces of semi-sweet chocolate chips with 2 tablespoons /16g of the flour.
 (This step helps keep the chocolate chips from sinking to the bottom of the batter).
 Then add the chocolate chip/flour mixture to the chocolate batter.

 • Pour batter into the prepared baking pan.
 Drop the pan on the counter a couple times to release any air bubbles.

-• Cool thoroughly.
+• Cool completely.
 If you need to speed the cooling process, once the pan has cooled enough that you can pick it up bare-handed, you can place the pan in the freezer for 20-30 minutes.

 • Once fully cooled, frost with the Irish Cream Buttercream.